ikkez/F3-Sugar/Router/readme.md

 $router->register('news-view','GET /view/@page','NewsController->viewPage');
 ```

-To fill that token, use an extra attribute in your `<a>`-tag, named like your route token and prepend it by `param-` like this:
+To fill that token, use an extra attribute in your `<a>`-tag, named like your route token and prepended by `param-`, like this:

 ``` html
 <a route="news-view" param-page="news123">read more about News123</a>
 ```

-This will create the link `<a href="view/news123">`
+This will create the link `<a href="view/news123">`.

 #### Template Tokens

-You can use dynamic template tokens too, in most of the available arguments.
+You can also use dynamic template tokens in most of the available arguments.

 ``` html
 <a route="{{@article_route}}" param-page="{{@article_id}}">read more</a>